1f999/tuf-utils/README.md

 #### [Linux only]
-## Use Asus TUF Gaming laptop keyboard backlight as a CPU/GPU utilization indicator with cool gradient effect from blue(both 0%) to red(CPU 100%) and green(GPU 100%)
+## Use Asus TUF Gaming laptop ⌨ backlight as a colorful CPU/GPU utilization indicator with gradients from 🟦 (indicating both idle) to 🟥 (CPU 100% load) and 🟩 (GPU 100% load)

 #### Requires [hackbnw/faustus](https://github.com/hackbnw/faustus) driver to be installed and functioning!
-If your Asus TUF laptop is unsupported by the driver try building dkms module anyway and put following to your kernel parameters:
+If your Asus TUF laptop is unsupported by the driver try building dkms module anyway and put following to your kernel parameters🫠
 ```
 faustus.let_it_burn=1
 ```

-### Installation
+### 🔨installation🔧
 ```
 cd /tmp
 git clone https://github.com/digitalmadness/tuf-rgb-cpu/